JR-1625607/sonic_art/README.md

 **Week 3 – 11th February**

 This week in class we discussed what sonic art actually is.
 The question is hard to answer, but it got me thinking about what I wanted to do for my project.
 I have decided to create a soundscape detailing a typical night of raving, from beginning to the end and using sound and recordings to evoke emotions you would usually feel over the course of a night out.
-I plan on using field recordings taken from around Norwich and from parties with my friends, to create an emotion-evoking soundscape that will comprise of three parts: come up, plateau and comedown.
+I plan on using field recordings taken from around Norwich and from parties with my friends, to create an emotion-evoking soundscape that will comprise of three parts: come up, plateau and come down.
 The project will continue to evolve over the next weeks.

 **Week 2 – 4th February**